leandromoreira/cdn-up-and-running/README.md

 # Origin - the backend service

-Origin is the system where the content is created, or at least is the source of it to the CDN.
-The sample service we're going to build will be a straightforward json API.
-The backend service could be returning an image, a video, a javascript, an html page, a game, anything you want to deliver to your clients though.
+Origin is the system where the content is created.
+Or at least is the source of it to the CDN.
+The sample service we're going to build will be a straightforward JSON API.
+The backend service could be returning an image, a video, a javascript, an HTML page, a game, anything you want to deliver to your clients.

 We'll use Nginx and Lua to design the backend service.
-It's a great excuse to introduce Nginx and Lua, since we're going to use it a lot here.
+It's a great excuse to introduce Nginx and Lua since we're going to use them a lot here.

-**Warning: the backend service could be written in any language you like.**
+> **Warning: the backend service could be written in any language you like.**

 ## Nginx - quick introduction

-Nginx is a web server that will behave as you [configure](http://nginx.org/en/docs/beginners_guide.html#conf_structure) it to do so.
-Its configuration file is filled with [directives](http://nginx.org/en/docs/dirindex.html).
-A directive its a simple construction to set properties on nginx.
+Nginx is a web server that will behave as you [configured it](http://nginx.org/en/docs/beginners_guide.html#conf_structure).
+Its configuration file uses [directives](http://nginx.org/en/docs/dirindex.html) as the main factor to change properties.
+A directive is a simple construction to set properties in nginx.
 There are two types of directives: simple and block (context).

 A simple directive is formed by its name followed by parameters ending with a semicolon.